Little Darlings (Wilson novel): Characters

+Production

+Wilson has noted that she has often been asked if she would write a sequel to Little Darlings and has said that she might as she wants to find out what happens afterwards.

 Adaptation

 In January 2022, it was announced a miniseries adaptation of the novel written by Nathan Bryon and Jonny Wright would air on 11 February on Sky Kids.
-Janae Vito and Diana Babnicova starred as Destiny and Sunset respectively, while Lemar played as Danny Kilman and Jamelia as Kate Williams.
+Janae Vito and Diaana Babnicova starred as Destiny and Sunset respectively, while Lemar played as Danny Kilman and Jamelia as Kate Williams.
 A spinoff On Tour: Little Darlings will air alongside the main series.